 rifampin (RIFADIN®, RIFAMATE®, RIFATER®, RIMACTANE®)

 Ask your healthcare provider or pharmacist if you are not sure if you take any of the medicines listed above.
 PROGRAF may affect the way other medicines work, and other medicines may affect how PROGRAF works.
 Know the medicines you take.
 Keep a list of your medicines and show it to your healthcare provider and pharmacist when you get a new medicine.

 How Should I Take PROGRAF?

-Do not eat grapefruit or drink grapefruit juice while taking PROGRAF.
-Take PROGRAF
+- Do not eat grapefruit or drink grapefruit juice while taking PROGRAF.

-time every day.
-If you take too much PROGRAF, call your doctor or go to the nearest hospital emergency room right away.
+- If you take too much PROGRAF, call your healthcare provider or go to the nearest hospital emergency room right away.

 PROGRAF may cause serious side effects, including: